oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 # API reference

-**This list contains the commands for communicating with an IOTA node through the HTTP API.**
+**This list contains the commands for communicating with a node through the HTTP API.**

 All the following commands must include an HTTP header.